 - FTP Service

 The popularity of JMeter is due to many reasons which compel businesses and other Quality Assurance Teams to pick it as the primary tool for taking care of performance testing.
 Here are some of the reasons:

-Read: What is API Testing?
-API Testing Tutorial Guide for Beginners
+Read: Penetration Testing Tutorial Guide for Beginners

 - It is a freely available tool as it is completely open-source.
 It is readily present in the Apache Website.